WRITE TO SEARCH

 (Finales del S. XV)

-TRAPANI WORKSHOP (Late 15th century) "Virgin with Child"
+TRAPANI WORKSHOP (Late 15th century) "Virgin and Child"

-Alabaster with remains of gilding and polychrome.
-This typology of the Virgin standing with the Child on her left arm corresponds to one of the series of traditional images from the workshops of the Sicilian city of Trapani, which were dedicated to the production of devotional sculptures for private and public use since the 14th to 18th centuries, using alabaster from local quarries.
-Its origin is based on some stories and legLates, among which the one that stands out is that the sculptor Nino Pisano carved a figure of the Virgin and Child in Greek marble for a Cypriot priest and that, through different vicissitudes and miraculous events, it Lateed up in the Annunziata convent of Trapani.
-The wonders wrought by the image captivated the fervor of locals and people from other countries, thanks to maritime communications and the dissemination of the Order of Carmel, spreading its cult throughout Europe, especially on the coasts of the Mediterranean.
-The fidelity to the original of the different workshops and over more than four hundred and fifty years, as well as the tastes of the different periods, have shaped different groups or families of this type of images based on the constants and variants they present in relation to the original preserved in the Annunziata convent.
-This important work presented here follows the typology and "Nineesque" characteristics of the 14th century, without the modern contaminations of other later examples.
-It shows great sobriety and elegance in its execution, both in the sinuous cadence of the Virgin and in the refined and sweet treatment of the folds of the mantle that, combined with the gestural grace of the Mother and Child, define a still Gothic figure. but in line with the specimen kept in the National Museum of Art of Catalonia, whose chronology from around 1500 allows us to establish a chronology slightly earlier than this piece.
-Attached is a report from Dr. Antoni Jose i Pitarch, Professor of Art History at the University of Barcelona.
-Measurements: 47 cm. in height.
+Alabaster with traces of gilding and polychromy.
+This type of standing Madonna with Child on her left arm is one of the series of traditional images produced in the workshops of the Sicilian city of Trapani, which were dedicated to the production of devotional sculptures for private and public use from the 14th to the 18th century, using alabaster from local quarries.
+Its origins are based on a number of stories and legends, including one of them, retelling how the sculptor Nino Pisano carved a figure of the Madonna and Child in Greek marble for a Cypriot priest and that, due to various events and miraculous events, it ended up at the convent of the Annunziata in Trapani.
+The wonders that the image worked captivated the fervour of locals and people from other countries, thanks to maritime communications and the spread of the Carmelite Order, extending its cult throughout Europe, especially on the coasts of the Mediterranean.
+The fidelity to the original of the different workshops and over more than four hundred and fifty years, as well as the tastes of the different periods have shaped different groups or families of this type of images from the constants and the variants that they present in relation to the original preserved in the convent of the Annunziata.
+This important work presented here follows the typology and the "ninesque" characteristics of the 14th century, without the modern contaminations of other later examples.
+It displays great sobriety and elegance in its execution, both in the sinuous cadence of the Virgin and in the refined and sweet treatment of the folds of the cloak which, combined with the gestural grace of the Mother and Child, define a figure that is still Gothic, but in line with the example preserved in the National Art Museum of Catalonia, whose chronology of around 1500, allows us to establish a slightly earlier chronology than this piece.
+A report by Dr. Antoni José i Pitarch, Professor of Art History at the University of Barcelona, is attached.
+Measurements: 47 cm. high.

 Starting price 12.000 €